forseti-security/forseti-security/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My code conforms to Google's [python style](https://google.github.io/styleguide/pyguide.html).
 - [ ] My PR at a minimum doesn't decrease unit-test coverage (if applicable).
 - [ ] My PR has been functionally tested.
-- [ ] All of the [unit-tests](https://forsetisecurity.org/docs/latest/develop/dev/testing.html) still pass.
+- [ ] All of the [tests](https://forsetisecurity.org/docs/latest/develop/dev/testing.html) pass
-- [ ] Running `pylint --rcfile=pylintrc` passes.

-These guidelines and more can be found in our [contributing guidelines](https://github.com/GoogleCloudPlatform/forseti-security/blob/master/.github/CONTRIBUTING.md).
+These guidelines and more can be found in our [contributing guidelines](https://github.com/forseti-security/forseti-security/blob/dev/.github/CONTRIBUTING.md).